jmahmood/bbev/README.md

 The Wii Balanceboard is extremely easy to access with Linux's evdev driver system!

 # How to Use
-Edit the config.ini file and add the correct location for "BALANCE_BOARD_DEVICE_LOCATION".

-After that, run `python ./bbev/bbev.py` to start the process.
+Run `python ./bbev/bbev.py` to start the process.
 It will calculate your weight when you get on, and output something like this:

 ```
 {'grouped_median': 1264.0, 'max': 1791, 'samples': 1000}